Maratha Conquest of Gwalior and Gohad

 The Maratha conquest of Gwalior and Gohad is the military conflict between Maratha Confederacy and Kingdom of Gohad.
-Marathas led by Mahadaji Shinde besieges the fort of Gwalior which falls, after 5 months Gohad also falls to Marathas the Jat Raja is captured while his queens and other ladies commit Jauhar in the fort.
+Marathas led by Mahadaji Shinde besieges the fort of Gwalior which falls, after 5 months Gohad also falls to Marathas the Jat Raja was captured while his queens and other ladies committed Jauhar in the fort.

 Siege of Gwalior

 In 1783, Gwalior Fort, an impenetrable fortress, was under the control of Maharana Chatra Singh Jat, the Rana of Gohad; hence Mahadaji Shinde was able to build upon an initial plan for the capture of the fort.
 Moving increasingly closer to Gwalior, he fortified his position with a division at Bawanburji and took over the township from the rulers of Gohad.
 On 18 February 1783, he laid siege to Gwalior Fort; this would last for a period of almost 5 months.
 With the siege going on for some years, Mahadji had captured it from Rana Chatra Singh on 21 July 1783, and thereafter put it into the hands of Khanderao Haribhalerao to administer.